jamesmbaazam/jamesmbaazam/README.md

-Hi there, I am a Research Software Engineer :computer: at the London School of Hygiene and Tropical Medicine, working on the [Epiverse TRACE](https://github.com/epiverse-trace) Initiative, which is a project to develop and maintain R packages for providing reproducible analytics support during epidemics.
+I am a Research Software Engineer :computer: at the London School of Hygiene and Tropical Medicine, working on the [Epiverse TRACE](https://github.com/epiverse-trace) Initiative, which is a project to develop and maintain R packages for providing reproducible analytics support during epidemics.

+I am interested in developing mathematical and statistical models and methods and accompanying software to improve our understanding of how pharmaceutical and non-pharmaceutical interventions impact disease spread.

 # What I do

+📦: **Develop** epidemiological modelling R packages:
-📦: **Develop** [epichains](https://github.com/epiverse-trace/epichains), an R package for analysing the distribution of the size and length of transmission chains), and [EpiNow2](https://github.com/epiforecasts/EpiNow2), an R package for forecasting and nowcasting infectious disease dynamics and estimating the time-varying reproduction number.
+  - [epichains](https://github.com/epiverse-trace/epichains), an R package for analysing the distribution of the size and length of transmission chains), and
+  - [EpiNow2](https://github.com/epiforecasts/EpiNow2), an R package for forecasting and nowcasting infectious disease dynamics and estimating the time-varying reproduction number.

 📦: **Contribute** to the following R packages: